 Cornell University expects all applicants to complete their application materials without the use of paid agents, credentialing services, or other paid professional assistance.
 The use of such services violates University policy, and may lead to the rejection of application materials, the revocation of an admissions offer, cancellation of admission, or involuntary withdrawal from the University.

 For any questions or concerns regarding your application, email NES graduate field assistant Christianne Capalongo .
 You are advised to please contact the graduate field assistant before the deadline to make sure that all of your required documents for the application have been received.
 Applicants are informed of the admission decision by late February and are expected to notify the field of their acceptance before April 15.

 Colloquia occur monthly during the academic year on Mondays from 12:15-1:15 p.m.
 NES graduate students are required to attend.
 First and second year grad students should try to schedule classes outside of this time.
-Any required readings will be uploaded to a Cornell Box shared file and distributed at least one week before the seminar.
+Any required readings will be uploaded to a shared folder and distributed at least one week before the seminar.

 Research resources are an important concern for any dissertation writer.
 Cornell’s library system contains nearly five million volumes and is among the leading university research libraries in the United States.

 - Graduate School: Student Life

 - Mario Einaudi Center for International Studies: Student-funding